pokeypokeypokey/RoboND-Kinematics-Project/README.md

 Dropping cylinder in the bucket:
 ![params][drop]

-When the place accuracy is a bit too good!
+When the placement accuracy is a bit too good and the bucket fills prematurely :P
 ![params][final]